 After formally admitted into the network in late 2017, NTU was appointed to the APRU International Policy Advisory Committee (IPAC) in January 2020.
 The IPAC provides advice on the implementation of the APRU Strategic Framework and in policy

 The APRU's programmes are organized under 3 thematic priorities within the Strategic Framework, namely: Shaping Higher Education; Creating Global Leaders; and Partnering on Solutions.
-They take the shape of the annual APRU meetings, forums and symposiums, the Undergraduate and Graduate Summer Program, workshops for Early Career Researchers and Case Competitions with partners, and programmes such as the Asia Pacific Women in Leadership, Global Health, Digital Economy, Multi-Hazards, Population Ageing, Sustainable Cities & Landscapes and the Pacific Ocean.
+Activities include annual APRU meetings, forums and symposiums, the Undergraduate and Graduate Summer Programme, workshops for Early Career Researchers and Case Competitions with partners, as well as programmes such as the Asia Pacific Women in Leadership, Global Health, Digital Economy, Multi-Hazards, Population Ageing, Sustainable Cities & Landscapes and the Pacific Ocean.

 A comprehensive overview of the APRU's impact and contribution to addressing Asia-Pacific challenges may be found in the APRU Impact Report 2020.

-Launched by Tokyo Institute of Technology in 2009, The Asian Science and Technology Pioneering Institutes of Research and Education, or the ASPIRE League, is a consortium of 5 Asian science and technology universities.
+Launched by Tokyo Institute of Technology in 2009, The Asian Science and Technology Pioneering Institutes of Research and Education, (ASPIRE League), is a consortium of 5 Asian science and technology universities.
 It was created to form a hub for innovation in Asia through the advancement of science and technology and the development of human resources, thereby contributing to the realization of a sustainable world.

 Its current members are Hong Kong University of Science and Technology (HKUST), Korea Advanced Institute of Science and Technology (KAIST), Nanyang Technological University (NTU), Tsinghua University, and Tokyo Institute of Technology (TokyoTech).